As you go deeper into your practice, it’s inevitable that you’re going to want to hungrily read as much as possible about yoga.

 This isn’t just about yoga postures and the body…

-…it has a lot more to do with the spiritual journey that yoga provides us via the chakra system.
+…it has a lot more to do with the spiritual path that yoga provides us via the chakra system.
 Think of yoga as a guide to living a better, more spiritually aware life and the chakras as the energetic roadmap of this guide.
 If you want to deepen your understanding of the role chakras play in your life, then reading this well-written and super interesting book is an excellent place to start.
+And this book is the best.
+So deep!
+And probably one of the best classic yoga books of all time.

 By Jaganath Carrera

-The Yoga Sutras are based on ancient philosophy that is rooted in Hinduism.
+Go beyond physical postures with The Yoga Sutras.
+The Yoga Sutras are based on ancient texts and philosophy that is rooted in Hinduism.
 For many, this can be quite intense and even difficult to grasp.
-That’s why I love this sourcebook by Carrera, because it makes the sutras super accessible to everyone regardless of your religion.
+That’s why I love this sourcebook by Reverend Carrera, because it makes the sutras super accessible to everyone regardless of your religion.

 By Nischala Joy Devi